GEOTHERMAL vs THERMAL ENERGY EXCHANGE AND STORAGE (TEES)

 Conventional geothermal is considered a passive system as it was designed to either extract localized ground temperature energy or to dissipate waste energy.
 It typically uses a single loop, can only flow in one direction, and the entire system is either on or off.
 Geothermal borefields are usually designed in a linear configuration on with 10’ (3m) spacing between holes to reduce borehole interference.

-TEES system is a dynamic geothermal borefield designed specifically to transfer hot and cold thermal energy to either the distribution system or stored in the ground.
-It typically uses multiple loops, can inject, extract or store simultaneously, and can be managed down to a zone ring segment of a multi zone installation.
-TEES borefields are usually designed in a circular configuration with variable spacing between holes to increase borehole interference, stored energy concentration, and minimize losses to the boundaries.
+The TEES system uses the dynamic Active Zone geothermal borefield designed specifically to transfer hot and cold thermal energy to either the distribution system or stored in the ground.
+It can inject, extract or store energy simultaneously, and can be managed from a single zone segment to multiple zones.
+TEES borefields are usually designed in a circular configuration to concentrate stored energy and minimize losses to the boundaries.

 Thermal Energy Exchange and Storage (TEES) system is a critical component of a thermal microgrid and is used to manage load imbalances.
 Functioning as a battery, heat exchanger and regulator the TEES systems are designed to meet the daily, seasonal and annual peak heating and cooling thermal requirements of community scale projects..